sir-sharkey/css-init/README.md

 ## 💣 Testing

-There is an included `elements.html` file intended to act as an example page.
+>There is an included `elements.html` file that acts as an example page.
 You can load this file locally in any browser to see how all included elements look in the different browsers after the `css-init` styles are loaded; you will be able to note the differences in browser default styles, while also noting the consistency in the styles that are reset across the different browsers.

-> **🚨NOTE:** This file is **not** meant to be accessible in its current state, and is also **not** meant to be a styleguide; rather, it is just a page that houses all of the reset elements in a very non-semantic fashion for viewing/testing. (_styleguide and end-to-end testing with [Cypress](https://www.cypress.io/) coming soon!_ 🙌).

 ## 👥 GitHub